-Another proponent of network approaches was Michel Foucault, as August (2021) recently uncovered.
+Another proponent of network approaches was Michel Foucault, as I recently demonstrated elsewhere (August 2021a, b).
 Despite profound differences in personal habitus and social theorizing, Foucault attacked sovereign forms of power just like other intellectuals inspired by cybernetics.
 Calling for a "much more complex" perspective (Foucault 1978, p.
 90), he rejected sovereignty as both analytical model and material complex of knowledge/power.
-In his early years, he undermined the humanist idea of a sovereign subject by importing the system concept (Foucault 1994, I, p.
+In his early years, he undermined the humanist idea of a sovereign subject by importing the systems concept (Foucault 1994, I, p.
 514) and arguing for defining "the social" as "an assembly of codes and information" (p.
 826).
 In the 1970s, he then utilized cybernetic metaphors of networks and games to develop his theory of power as a centerless "self-reproducing" network (Foucault 1978, p.
 93).